hopperteam/hopper-doc/subscriptionProcess.md

 To update the service provider, the `PUT /app` request is performed.
 The `data` object is a json object which is encrypted with the private key of the SP and base64-encoded.

 ## Subscription Process
-To subscribe a user to a SP, the SP has to create a `SubscripeRequest` for the user.
+To subscribe a user to a SP, the SP has to create a `SubscribeRequest` for the user.
 This request gets encrypted with the private key of the SP and is then base64-encoded.

 The user is then navigated to this URL:
 ```URL